-If you have missed an incoming call, status message, call alert or text message, it may be stored in the queue.
-Information about the last call or message is shown on the display and the queue icon \(\mathbb{D} \) appears.
+If you have missed an incoming call or call alert, or if you received a status message or text message, it may be stored in the queue.
+The queue icon \(\bar{a} \) appears and information about the missed call or message may be shown on the display.